 Stephen Board [who wrote a publication entitled “Light at the End of the Tunnel”] notes that many observers feel Raymond Moody has been selective in reporting the cases. . . .:

 [A] representative for the Christian Medical Society states that “there are a number of case occurrences that we know of in the Christian Medical Society that are diametrically opposed to what Moody has reported.
 A number of our physicians report that when these dying people have been resuscitated they do not verbalize a pleasant experience. . . .
 They have returned and found fear, anxiety and stress.”
 A similar reaction came from the Nurses Christian Fellowship, an organization that has developed extensive seminars on death and dying.

-Thompkins goes on to say on page 25 of his thesis,
+Subsequently, on page 25 of his thesis, Thompkins says,

 If Moody’s composite NDE is taken to be a real picture of life after death, then the afterlife is not what traditional Christianity has taught it to be.
 Moody presents a picture of the next life which is contrary to the biblical message.
 Moody admits:

 So, in most cases, the reward-punishment model of the afterlife is abandoned and disavowed, even by many who had been accustomed to thinking in those terms.
 They found, much to their amazement, that even when their most apparently awful and sinful deeds were made manifest before the being of light, the being responded not with anger and rage, but rather only with understanding, and even with humor. . . .
 In place of this old model, many seemed to have returned with a new model and a new understanding of the world beyond – a vision which features not unilateral judgement [sic], but rather cooperative development towards the ultimate end of self-realization.